lamuthog/Azure-Labs/README.md

-# Welcome to the OpenSource Week Azure Labs
+# Welcome to the Azure Devops Labs